bruskez/latex-to-web-pipeline/README.md

 ## Phase 2 — LaTeX to HTML Conversion

-The project uses **LaTeXML** to convert LaTeX sources into HTML:
+LaTeXML is used to convert LaTeX sources to HTML:

 * mathematical content is preserved
 * document structure is retained
-* a first web-oriented representation is generated
+* a web-oriented representation is generated

-The raw HTML output is stored under `site/` and serves as the baseline for further processing.

 ---

 ## Phase 3 — HTML Post-processing and Navigation

-A custom post-processing script (`tools/postprocess_html.py`) enhances the raw HTML by:
+Custom post-processing script (`tools/postprocess_html.py`) enhances the raw HTML by:

 * assigning stable, readable identifiers to section headings
 * generating a table of contents